blaenk/site/input/notes/docker.markdown

 # Tags

-Images can be tagged at build-time with the `-t` parameter to `build` or by using the `docker tag` command.
+Images can be tagged at build-time with the `-t` argument to `build` or by using the `docker tag` command.

 Tag names generally consist of three components: repository, name, and version.